Sponsored by: ABA Standing Committee on Lawyers' Professional Liability and Long & Levit, LLP

 MAILED entries MUST be postmarked by February 1, 2024.

-Since 1998, the ABA's Standing Committee on Lawyers' Professional Liability has hosted an essay contest for law students and young lawyers encouraging scholarship and innovative research and writing in the area of legal malpractice law, professional liability insurance, and loss prevention.
+Since 1998, the ABA's Standing Committee on Lawyers' Professional Liability has hosted a scholarly writing contest for law students and young lawyers encouraging scholarship and innovative research and writing in the area of legal malpractice law, professional liability insurance, and loss prevention.
 The Committee's writing competition has long been sponsored by San Francisco law firm Long & Levit, LLP.

 Mendrzycki means courage.
 Edward "Ed" Mendrzycki was an integral member of the Standing Committee and served as Chair of the Committee from 2001 to 2004.
 He dedicated his legal career to the betterment of both the lawyers' professional liability field, as well as the work of the Committee.
 He earned a national reputation for excellence, especially through his work with the Attorneys' Liability Assurance Society (ALAS).
 In 2015, the Committee renamed the contest in his honor to carry on his commitment to encouraging the betterment of the lawyers' professional liability field and the law of lawyering.

 The winner of the 2024 Edward C. Mendrzycki Award will receive:

 - A cash prize of $5,000.00

-- Complimentary registration to attend all educational programming sessions at the Spring 2024 National Legal Malpractice Conference
+- Complimentary registration to attend all educational programming sessions at the Spring 2024 National Legal Malpractice Conference!

-The Ed Mendrzycki Essay Contest is conducted by the American Bar Association Standing Committee on Lawyers' Professional Liability in conjunction with and with the gracious support of the San Francisco law firm of Long & Levit LLP.
-The 2020 contest is administered and judged by a subcommittee designated by the ABA Standing Committee on Lawyers’ Professional Liability.
+The Edward C. Mendrzycki Award is conducted by the American Bar Association Standing Committee on Lawyers' Professional Liability in conjunction with and with the gracious support of the San Francisco law firm of Long & Levit LLP.
+The 2024 contest is administered and judged by a subcommittee designated by the ABA Standing Committee on Lawyers’ Professional Liability.